 |The BV 155 was characterized by prominent outboard radiators.|

 By early 1943, the pressing need had switched from naval aircraft to blunting the Allied bomber swarm.
-The Reichsluftfahrtministerium (RLM) decided to adapt the promising naval fighter design to its new need - high altitude interception.
+The Reichsluftfahrtministerium (RLM) decided to revamp the promising naval fighter design to its new need - high altitude interception.
 Once again, this seemed like a quick solution, short-circuiting the long design and machining phase.
 Messerschmitt had placed the BV 155 on the back burner, but the RLM finally was beginning to realize that time was growing short.
 Thus, to speed it up, it shifted the project to the aircraft subsidiary of Blohm & Voss - which wasn't nearly as busy because, well, its own designs hadn't been as important to the war effort.
 So, not only the purpose behind the project changed, but so did the designers.

-B&V had originated as a shipyard which had branched out into military aircraft production due to the German rearmament programme of the 1930s.
+B&V had originated as a shipyard that had branched out into military aircraft production due to the German rearmament program of the 1930s.
 Its specialty was flying boat construction, which it did well due to its maritime experience.
 Perhaps one of the reasons the BV 155 project was given to B&V was because of the original naval connection - which, with the new goal of a land-based high altitude interceptor, had disappeared completely.
 However, the project still had those bureaucratic associations.
 BV was the maritime aviation specialist and had people available to work up the design, even if they weren't really experts at this kind of plane.

 The RLM, though, hedged its bets.
-The plane's further evolution was supposed to be a joint project between the two companies, and B&V needed the help because project used so many Messerschmitt components.
+The plane's further evolution was supposed to be a joint project between the two companies, and B&V needed the help because the project used so many Messerschmitt components.
 However, the Messerschmitt people resented losing the project and did the usual passive-aggressive things that show displeasure - missing meetings and so forth.
 By late 1943, the collaboration had collapsed completely, leaving B&V holding the bag.
 B&V finally decided just to eliminate a lot of Messerschmitt parts, such as the Bf 109 wings and canopy.
 The RLM accepted the changes, and the new designs certainly provided marginal improvements, but crafting new parts eliminated the efficiency of using off-the-shelf components.
 This stretched the project out, and time was not something the Germans had in abundance as bombs rained down on their cities and factories.

 The BV 155 V1 flew for the first time on 1 September 1944.
 The outboard radiators from the Messerschmitt design proved too small, and after redesign (including the new canopy and larger rudder) the BV 155 V2 flew on 8 February 1945.
 The engine went through numerous changes, beginning with the DB 605A-1 liquid-cooled engine of 1,475 PS (1,455 hp, 1,085 kW) and ending with the B&V DB 603U, with power of 1,238 kW (1,660 hp) for takeoff and 1,066 kW (1,430 hp) at 14,935 m (49,000 ft).
 It would have been competitive at higher altitudes with any fighter of the time aside perhaps from any jets that could reach there, but it was evolutionary, not revolutionary.